Skip to development updates

 Genre: Roguelite Deckbuilder

 Your world is gone, erased.
-The Dreamscape is all that stands now and hears you dreaming.
+The Oneiron Expanse is all that stands now and hears you dreaming.
 Shape reality with your thoughts, face the void, and find the Dreamwright — before you forget why you're fighting for.

 The (short) Story